tridactyl/tridactyl/readme.md

 ## Installing

 [Get our "beta" builds!][betas]
 These are updated with each commit to master on this repo.
 Your browser will automatically update from there once a day.
 If you want more frequent updates, you can change `extensions.update.interval` in `about:config` to whatever time you want, say, 15 minutes (900 seconds).
-The changelog for the stable versions on the AMO can be found [here](https://github.com/cmcaine/tridactyl/blob/master/CHANGELOG.md).
+Alternatively, you can get our "stable" builds straight from [Mozilla][amo].
+The changelog for the stable versions can be found [here](https://github.com/cmcaine/tridactyl/blob/master/CHANGELOG.md).

 Type `:help` or press `<F1>` for online help once you're in :)